1975 Lice earthquake: Earthquake characteristics

-The earthquake occurred near midday without any warning.
-The shaking continued for about 20–24 seconds.
 The mainshock was followed by aftershocks that continued for more than a month.
 The focal mechanism for the earthquake suggests that it was associated with dominantly reverse movement on a fault plane dipping at 45° to the northwest with a significant sinistral (left lateral) component.
+Ground deformations were mapped; surface fracturing measuring 17–19 cm and left-lateral offsets measuring 13–14 cm.
+These deformations were not interpreted as surface ruptures.